Delicious Japanese Vegetables

-Oishii nippon vegetables, which translates to Delicious Japanese Vegetables, are essential to the taste and variation of Japanese food, and the longevity and health of the Japanese people.
+Oishii Nippon vegetables are essential to the taste and variation of Japanese food, and the longevity and health of the Japanese people.

 Each vegetable that we eat comes from a seed.